-BIOL-L38
+BIOL-L13a

 Figure S5.
 Photographs of Porites spp. microatolls on the Biola reef.
 Arrows with a red outline point to the position of the scale in the following close-up photograph.
-Arrow on scale bar has a length of 10 cm.
-For BIOL-L13a, numbered coloured chevrons point to the same position on the coral before and after the mid-2024 diedown.
+Arrow on the white plastic scale bar (seen on BIOL-L13 in the 2nd Sept.
+2023 photograph, for example) has a length of 10 cm and points north.
+For BIOL-L13a, the numbered chevrons point to the same position on the coral before and after the mid-2024 diedown.
+A high-resolution version of this figure is available in the Zenodo repository.